ThePhD/.github/CODE_OF_CONDUCT.md

 - Publication of non-harassing private communication that identify individuals;
 - Advocating for, or encouraging, any of the above behavior.

 We do not condone these behaviors and if someone is found engaging in these policies, they will be asked to stop.
-If they do not stop, then [Enforcement](#code-enforcement) actions will be taken.
+If they do not stop, then [Enforcement](#enforcement) actions will be taken.

-## Examples of Good Behavior {#code-good}
+## Examples of Good Behavior

 There are many ways you can engage professionally and positively with your fellow community members.